-- Finding Paid AMIs
+Finding Paid AMIs

 - Purchasing a Paid AMI

 - Launching Paid AMIs

 - Paying for Support

 - Bills for Paid and Supported AMIs

 Amazon EC2 integrates with Amazon DevPay, allowing developers to charge users for the use of their AMIs or to provide support for instances.
-To learn more about Amazon DevPay see the Amazon DevPay Developer Guide.
-To learn more about charging for your use of your AMIs, or providing support, see Creating Paid AMIs
+To learn more about Amazon DevPay refer to the Amazon DevPay Developer Guide.
+For more information about charging for your use of your AMIs, or providing support, see Creating Paid AMIs